SU-8 photoresist: Newer formulations

 Several modified versions of SU-8 have been introduced to address specific processing requirements.
-The SU-8 2000 series was designed for improved coating uniformity and easier removal compared to the original formulations; however, it is no longer offered commercially by Kayaku Advanced Materials.
+The SU-8 3000, TF6000, XFT and SU-8 Dry Film is the offerings of Kayaku Advanced Materials.

 The SU-8 3000 series is a negative photoresist formulation designed for higher aspect ratio structures and improved adhesion, with typical film thicknesses ranging from 1 to 100 μm.
 It is commercially supplied by Kayaku Advanced Materials.

 The SU-8 TF 6000 series is a transparent, permanent photoresist formulated for thin-film applications, with typical film thicknesses between 0.5 and 5 μm, and is used in advanced packaging and high-frequency electronic devices.

+The SU-8 XFT is the thicker film version of SU-8 delivering improved adhesion and reduced coating stress for reliable high‑performance patterning.
+With a single‑coat capability of 50 to over 200 μm, SU‑8 XFT supports extremely thick layers while maintaining excellent imaging quality.
+It produces high‑aspect‑ratio structures exceeding 5:1 with near‑vertical sidewalls, making it ideal for demanding permanent microfabrication applications.

 SU-8 Dry Film is a pre-cast, epoxy-based negative photoresist available in sheet form, designed to simplify handling and lamination.
 Nippon Kayaku, the parent company of Kayaku Advanced Materials, offers SU-8 Dry Film Resist in the United States in standard thicknesses of 20, 30, and 45 μm.
 It is typically used for applications requiring thicker coatings in microfluidics, MEMS, and advanced packaging.

 SU-8 GLM2060 series of low-stress photoresist consist of epoxy GBL and silica formulation CTE 14.

 SU-8 GCM3060 Series of GERSTELTEC conductive SU8 with nanoparticles of silver.

 SU-8 GMC10xx Series of GERSTELTEC colored SU8 Red, Bleau, Green, black and others.

 SU-8 GMJB10XX Series of GERSTELTEC low viscosities epoxy for inkjet applications.

 SU8 GM10XX Series of Classic GERSTELTEC epoxy.

-Its polymerization process proceeds upon photoactivation of a photoacid generator (triarylsulfonium salts, for example) and subsequent post exposure baking.
-The polymerization process it a cationic chain growth, which takes place by ring opening polymerization of the epoxide groups.

 SUEX is a Thick Dry Film Sheet (TDFS) which is a solventless formulation applied by lamination.
 As this formulation is a dry sheet, there is high uniformity, no edge-bead formation and very little waste.
 These sheets come in a range of thicknesses from 100 μm to over 1mm.
 DJMicrolaminates also sell a thinner range, ADEX TFDS, which are available in thicknesses from 5 μm through to 75 μm.